Why transfer your Aussie super to New Zealand?

 - Simplicity — making changes to your account, such as managing your investment strategy, is easier when dealing with a NZ based client services team and your retirement savings are in only one scheme.

-- Certainty — with all of your retirement savings in one place, you will have the comfort of knowing what your savings are worth in New Zealand dollars.
+- Clarity — with all of your retirement savings in one place, you will have the comfort of knowing what your savings are worth in New Zealand dollars.

 Are there any restrictions or special rules that apply?